After getting spacers for braces, you get worried about your diet. So, you ask, what to eat with spacers for braces?

 How to eat with spacers?

-With spacers on teeth, you don’t need to follow such strict rules like eating with braces.
+With spacers on teeth, you don’t need to follow such strict rules as eating with braces.
 But, you should follow the advice from your orthodontist.

 Moreover, be careful before choosing food to eat.
 You also need to chew foods or take a bite cautiously while wearing separators.